Mai-Te-Pora/proposals/TIP-16/README.md

 This table(sorry for the picture of a table) shows the expected ARPs per pool weight and liquidity.
 Last proposal showed that some users did not understand how the ARB is calculated.
 This is my explanation:

 The liquidity provider rewards decide how much of the block rewards are distributed to the pools with weightage.
 For week 2021-09-17(56) a total of ~ 7574623,565 SWTH are created and splitted between Stakers, SDF and LPs.
-If in this week the liquidity provider rewards are set to 30% a total of ~2272387,07 SWTH @ $0,01842251 = $41.863,07 will be used to incentive liquidity.
+If in this week the liquidity provider rewards are set to 30% a total of ~2272387,07 SWTH @ $0,01842251 = $41.863,07 + Transactions Fees + Trading Fees will be used to incentive liquidity.

 As already shown this amount depends on muliple factors.
-Total SWTH Staked, Current Inflation Week, Current Reward Curve and SWTH price.
+Total SWTH Staked, Current Inflation Week, Current Reward Curve, SWTH price, Transaction and Trading fees as well as their exchange rates.

 Next to be considers is how the Reward is split among the pools.
 For this the pool reward weightage defines a relative share.
 Like last time I prefer a 100 points system.
 This means 1 point equals 1% of the current total reward.
 In this example 1 point equals $418,63 while 10 points equal $4.186,31.